Self-Advocacy: Getting Ready to Start

 Part Three of Three in Project Inform's "Considering Treatment and Your Health Care" Booklet

-In the US, nearly 4 out of 5 people with HIV rely on public programs for their health care.
-And while you may never need to file for disability, for simplicity we present these options in terms of pre- and post-disability.
+You may never need to file for disability, but for simplicity we present these options in terms of pre- and post-disability.
 Disability is a formal claim that must be made with your doctor and approved by Social Security.
 To find programs you may be eligible for, it's important to consult local resources such as benefits counselors, case managers, social workers or attorneys as programs differ greatly from state to state.

-If your employer provides health insurance, the insurance company must cover you even if you have a pre-existing condition like HIV.
-There are three general types of plans: fee-for-service, preferred provider organizations (PPOs), and health maintenance organizations (HMOs).
-Plans vary in the services they offer, their fees and your choice of doctors.
-Choose a plan that is best for you.
-Check your plan for HIV-experienced doctors.
+If your employer covers health care, the insurance company must cover you even if you have a pre-existing condition like HIV.
+There are three types of plans: fee-for-service, preferred provider organizations (PPOs), and health maintenance organizations (HMOs).
+Plans vary in what they offer, their fees and your choice of doctors.
+Choose a plan that is best for you, and check your plan for HIV-experienced doctors.

-Individual plans are also an option, but few people with HIV can purchase them due to high cost and restrictions on pre-existing conditions.
-If you had coverage before your HIV diagnosis, it's likely that most or everything you need will be covered.
-However, your out-of-pocket expenses may be high.
+Individual plans are an option, but few people with HIV can purchase them due to high cost and restrictions on preexisting conditions.
+If you had coverage before your HIV diagnosis, it's likely most or everything you need will be covered.
+However, out-of-pocket expenses may be high.

-This program covers people who can't get insurance due to pre-existing conditions and operates in most states.
-In addition, the federal government is setting up a new program that will operate in all states and DC until 2014 when health care reform is more fully enacted.
+This program covers people who can't get insurance due to pre-existing conditions and operates in 36 states.
+In addition, under health care reform each state has a Pre-existing Condition Insurance Program (PCIP) in place until 2014 when the large coverage expansions will occur.

-Ryan White funds a broad array of HIV services in states and localities, depending on their unique needs.
-It is intended to help under- or uninsured people.
-If you have insurance, you may be able to get help with premiums or other out-of-pocket costs.
+Ryan White funds a broad range of HIV services in states and localities, depending on their unique needs.
+It's intended to help under- or uninsured people.
+If you have insurance, you may get help with premiums or other out-of-pocket costs.
 If you don't have insurance, your state program may help you purchase it.
 You may also get free or very low cost care through HIV clinics and the AIDS Drug Assistance Program (ADAP).
 Ryan White may also fund dental and vision care.
 Check with your state AIDS program or ASO to see if a Ryan White program can help you.

 If you leave work due to disability and had insurance, you'll be offered COBRA until you can get other insurance like Medicare.
 Coverage is often expensive.
 Check with a local ASO or state AIDS office for programs to help with out-of-pocket costs.

-Most people with HIV enter Medicaid through its disability category, although some women with children can qualify through a different program.
+Most people with HIV qualify for Medicaid through its disability category, although some women with children can qualify through a different program.
 Nearly all states require a disability claim, income and assets below a certain level to qualify.
 Several states offer Medicaid to all childless adults (AZ, DE, HI, MA, NY and VT), while several others offer some benefits.
-States vary greatly in what benefits they cover and who can qualify.
+States vary greatly in what they cover and who qualifies.

-PAPs are run by HIV drug makers to supply meds to people who under- or uninsured.
+PAPs are run by HIV drug makers to supply meds to people who are under- or uninsured.
 They differ widely in eligibility.
-These are not ideal for long-term coverage but have helped many in the short-term or in an emergency.
+These are not ideal for the long-term but can help in the short-term or in an emergency.